rsonger/software-engineering-lab/_posts/2026-04-15-drawing-shapes.md

         }
         """

-        # th fragment shader will output fragColor to a buffer
+        # the fragment shader will output fragColor to a buffer
         fs_code = """
         out vec4 fragColor;
         void main() {